locomotivemtl/webgl-images/README.md

 ## Description
-Simple example to implement easily images rendered with webgl.
+Simple example to implement easily images rendered with WebGL.
 You just need to create a wrap, set its width and height with css, and the images will get the same dimensions.

 ## Installation